-Numerous sleep disorders, including insomnia, sleep apnea, and restless leg syndrome (RLS), affect women and men at different rates.
+Numerous sleep disorders, including insomnia, sleep apnea, and restless legs syndrome (RLS), affect women and men at different rates.

 In addition to a greater likelihood of having insomnia, women commonly have more complex insomnia that involves multiple symptoms while men typically report only one insomnia symptom.

-Obstructive sleep apnea, a dangerous condition of lapsed breathing during sleep, is considerably more common in men.
-Moderate to severe OSA is estimated to affect 13% of men and 6% of women between ages 30 and 70.
+Obstructive sleep apnea (OSA), a dangerous condition of lapsed breathing during sleep, is more common in men.
+OSA is estimated to affect 15% to 30% of men and 10% to 15% of women.
 OSA provokes consistent sleep interruptions and is associated with heart problems, depression, and other health issues.

 Does Poor Sleep Affect Women and Men Differently?

 Sleep deprivation takes a physical and mental toll.
 The consequences of insufficient sleep for men and women are similar and reflect only minor differences.People of any gender can suffer serious negative effects if their circadian rhythm is not synchronized with daylight and nighttime.
 However, differences in circadian timing may make certain people more susceptible to the effects of jet lag or shift work.
 For example, studies have found an elevated risk of workplace accidents among women working night shifts for an extended period of time.

 Sleep studies have traditionally focused on individuals, but in everyday life, many adults sleep with a partner.
 Whether their partner is a man or a woman, this sleeping arrangement can affect nightly rest.